tjfentie/GAME-Resource-Test/docs/alt-access.md

 </div>

-???+ warning "Adapters Go Out of Date" onsole manufacturers often release firmware updates that can "break" third-party adapters.
+???+ warning "Adapters Go Out of Date"
+    Console manufacturers often release firmware updates that can "break" third-party adapters.
 Always check the latest community forums before purchasing a specific adapter to ensure it still works with the latest system version.